HaakonWiland/Notes/Tryhackme/Networks and Network Security.md

 #### ARP: Address Resolution Protocol
 - Makes it possible to find the MAC address of another device on the Ethernet.
 (Works on both wired and wireless local networks)
+- Only works for hosts on the same subnet

 #### ICMP: Internet Control Message Protocol
 - Used for network diagnostics and error reporting.